PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 adapter and singleton/consecutive-Reshape results, complete mutation schema, and unconditional topological sort must be fixed before implementation.
 Continue with commits and pushes only; do not create or update a pull request.

+## Topology/layout refresh characterization

+The family audit found twenty-one raw topological-sort calls and six adjacent `_topologically_sort_operators(...)` / `infer_model_ir_logical_layouts(...)` pairs.
+The selected six are the fallback post-dynamic-rank-one boundary, fallback broadcast-positive boundary, absolute-final primary boundary, and the positive ConvInteger, InstanceNorm, and broadcast repair boundaries.

+Topological sort returns two integer counters.
+Layout inference returns a full layout map in addition to its required tensor/metadata mutations, so retaining that map would unnecessarily increase live memory.
+The strict expected-failure contract instead requires `run_topology_layout_refresh()` to preserve both operations and return only the original sort dictionary.
+The six lowerer calls retain small, unconsumed phase-specific results.
+Fifteen sort-only sites remain unchanged.

+Before implementation, preserve the exact six model arguments, predecessor targets, conditions, mutation order, and layout effects.
+Do not return or retain the full layout map, add a graph scan, alter sort cycle handling, or touch sort-only boundaries.

+Characterization validation completed sequentially under `uv`: the dedicated family contract is `2 passed, 1 xfailed in 0.56s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+The sole expected failure is the absent owner and assignments.
+Commit and push this characterization before changing production code; do not create or update a pull request.